Equipment Maintenance: Types, Costs & Real-World Examples

 What Is the Cost of Equipment Maintenance?

 A good rule of thumb to follow is that your equipment maintenance costs should never be higher than 5 percent of the total value of your assets.
 For this reason, it’s advisable to invest in quality equipment that’s dependable and in excellent working condition.
 This ensures a worthwhile investment that will require fewer repairs than used or cheap machinery.
-Of course, high-quality equipment should be inspected and upgraded routinely to reduce the likelihood of failure.
+Of course, you should always routinely inspect and upgrade high-quality equipment to reduce the likelihood of failure.

 While average equipment maintenance costs vary (depending on your machinery and necessary upkeep), it’s in the best interest of your business to budget approximately 2 to 5 percent of your total replacement asset value, or RAV.
 You can calculate this figure by adding together all maintenance-related costs performed on a given asset over the course of a year, multiply that number by 100 and divide that number by the total cost to replace said asset.